My Emacs Configuration

 I use the Doom Emacs themes, which are gorgeous.
 I sometimes also use Modus Vivendi, the excellent new theme that now ships with Emacs.

-(use-package doom-themes
+use-package doom-themes

-(let ((chosen-theme 'doom-rouge))
+:configlet ((chosen-theme 'doom-rouge))

 (doom-themes-visual-bell-config)

-(setq doom-challenger-deep-brighter-comments t
+(doom-themes-org-config)setq doom-challenger-deep-brighter-comments t

 doom-challenger-deep-brighter-modeline t